grgzpp/human-action-recognition-and-anticipation/README.md

 This project aims to make human-robot collaboration more natural and intuitive by accurately recognizing, predicting and anticipating human actions in a collaborative assembly scenario, using the neural network architectures developed.

 This project has been developed as part of my master's thesis work.
 The results of the experiments, including model performance metrics and visualizations, are documented in the thesis.
-I will add a link so you can consult it as soon as it is completed.

 ## Project Overview Video

 [![Project Overview Video](https://img.youtube.com/vi/grU0Z88kiMg/0.jpg)](https://www.youtube.com/watch?v=grU0Z88kiMg)